Loft

 • Specifying any additional work (such as damage prevention)

-• Record of the condition of adjoining properties before the work begins (so that you can make good of any damage that you cause)
+• Record of the condition of adjoining properties before the work begins (so that you can make good any damage that you cause)

 • An agreement that surveyors can inspect the building during the works

-Can't Reach An Agreement?
+Can't Reach an Agreement?

 If you and your neighbours can't reach a deal for your loft conversion, you will need to appoint an impartial surveyor called an "Agreed Surveyor" to produce a Party Wall Award.
 If you and your neighbours have appointed surveyors for the agreement, you will need a third surveyor to draw up the award.
 The surveyor is issued to resolve the dispute in a fair and practical way.
 At all times, the surveyors must remain impartial and should not be advocates for the respective owners.
 This way the surveyors will try to create a fair agreement so that the owners are in agreement and the work can proceed.